 Molecular and Reproductive Toxicology

 The Research Group for Molecular and Reproductive Toxicology studies how environmental chemicals can disrupt normal development and cause disease.
-The group has a particular focus on endocrine disruptors and how exposure to these can cause reproductive or cognitive disorders.
+The group has a particular focus on endocrine disruptors and how exposure to these can cause reproductive or cognitive disorders, alongside developing new approach methodologies for chemical testing.
 The ultimate goal is to safeguard human health by improving chemical safety testing and risk assessment.

 Contact